HPCarey/pp5-trekkers-api/README.md

 5. Find the Settings Tab and scroll down to Config Vars.
 6. Click Reveal Config Vars.
 7. Enter the following key-value pairs:
     - Key: SECRET_KEY | Value: YourSecreteKeyValue
     - Key: CLOUDINARY_URL | Value: cloudinary://yourCloudinaryAPIenv
     - Key: DATABASE_URL | Value: postgres://yourElephantSQLDatabasUrl
     - Key: DISABLE_COLLECTSTATIC | Value: 1
     - Key: ALLOWED_HOST | Value: pp5-trekkers-api.herokuapp.com
+- For final deployment remove DISABLE_COLLECTSTATIC from congif vars.
 8. Navigate to the Deployment tab and choose Github as the deployment method.
 9. Search for the repo name and connect to the correct repository.
 10. Scroll down and deploy branch.